hcrhall/AzureTerraformIntroWorkshop/guides/06_Dependencies.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```
 ## Implicit and Explicit Dependencies
 By studying the resource attributes used in interpolation expressions, Terraform can automatically infer when one resource depends on another.
-In the example above, the expression "${azurerm_resource_group.rg.name}" creates an implicit dependency on the azurerm_resource_group named rg.
+In the example above, the expression `"${azurerm_resource_group.rg.name}"` creates an implicit dependency on the azurerm_resource_group named `rg`.

 Terraform uses this dependency information to determine the correct order in which to create the different resources.
 In the example above, Terraform knows that the azurerm_resource_group must be created before the azurerm_virtual_network, because the virtual network can't be created without a resource group.